Core Concepts: Collaboration - Systems Thinking

 which are more sustainable.

 When designing buildings and communities, we must understand both the individual elements of the system and their relationships to each other as a whole.
 One decision may have a ripple effect.
 For example, improvements in the building envelope, the boundary between the exterior and interior elements of a building, can change the requirements for the mechanical system.
 Using better insulation or more efficient windows might allow for a smaller heating system.
-At the same time, reducing air infiltration can raise concerns about the indoor air quality.
+At the same time, reducing air infiltration can raise concerns about indoor air quality.
 Envelope design can also be used to increase daylight into the space, affecting lighting design, heating, and air-conditioning as well as improving the quality of the indoor space.
 But envelopes designed for increased daylighting without consideration of glare and heat gain can create uncomfortable and less productive spaces.
 Even the interior finishes and furnishings can change the effectiveness of natural daylighting and ventilation strategies.

 “Optimizing components in isolation tends to pessimize the whole system —and hence the bottom line.
 You can actually make a system less efficient, simply by not properly linking up those components … If they’re not designed to work with one another, they’ll tend to work against one another .”
 Paul Hawken, Amory Lovins, and L. Hunter Lovins Natural Capitalism

-Our training taught us to see the world as a set of unfolding behavior patterns, such as growth, decline, oscillation, overshoot.
+Our training taught us to see the world as a set of unfolding behavior patterns, such as growth, decline, oscillation, and overshoot.
 It has taught us to focus not so much on single pieces of a system, as on connections.
 We see the elements of demography, economy, and the environment as one planetary system, with innumerable interconnections.
 We see stocks

 and flows and feedbacks and interconnections, all of which influence the way the system will behave in the future and influence the actions we might take to change its behavior.